Skip to Content

 This special after-hours ticketed event, often referred to as MNSSHP, offers guests a unique chance to revel in the park’s magic after it closes to the general public.

-Tickets are offered to a limited number of guests, which helps keep wait times down for even the most popular rides.
+Tickets are offered to a limited number of people, which helps keep wait times down for even the most popular rides.

 Plus there are a ton of fun extras, like special character meet-and-greets, trick or treating, and special snacks and drinks.

-It’s basically like the usual after-hours event but a fun Halloween twist!
+It’s basically like the usual after-hours event but with a fun Halloween twist!

 The party runs from 7 PM to midnight.
-However, guests are given party wristbands and can enter as early as 4 PM!
+However, guests with a valid ticket can enter as early as 4 PM.
 That’s 8 hours of Halloween fun!

 Photo by Meg Frost, all rights reserved.